Learning the Beat

 - brainstorm gifts of time, talent, and treasure young people can share to address another's needs.

-- read-aloud copy of the folktale, "The Drum" (Hindi) www.learningtogive.org/resources/folktales/TheDrum.asp
+- read-aloud copy of the folktale "The Drum" (Hindi) See Bibliography below.

-- six copies of Attachment One: The Value of a Gift
+- six copies of the handout The Value of a Gift

 Learning to Give Hindi folktale "The Drum" www.learningtogive.org/resources/drum

-Have the students recall in order the gifts the boy gave.
+After reading, ask the listeners to recall in order the gifts the boy gave.
 Discuss why they think the boy gave each of the items away.
 Discuss whether the boy could have used the items himself and whether he expected anything in return.
+Write each item on a separate piece of paper.

-Tell the learners that one gift they have is the talent of hearing rhythm and understanding patterns.
-Tell them that you will drum a pattern on a drum or with your hands on your legs, and you want them to repeat the pattern with their hands on their legs.
-Drum different patterns with the students and enjoy the musical experience.
-Allow other students to take the leadership role of setting a pattern to copy.
+Tell the learners that one talent they have is the ability to hear rhythm and understand patterns.
+Tell them that you will drum a pattern with your hands on your legs, and you want them to repeat the pattern with their hands on their legs.
+Drum different patterns and enjoy the musical experience.
+Allow others to take the leadership role of setting a pattern to copy.

 Strand PHIL.I Definitions of Philanthropy